SocialGouv/cdtn-admin/README.md

 - `DISABLE_COPY` is used to disable copy between two containers
 - `DISABLE_SITEMAP` is used to disable copy of the sitemap
 - `DISABLE_AGREEMENTS` is used to disable copy of the agreements
+- `GLOSSARY_PREPROD_DISABLE` is used to disable glossary to gain time.

 #### 6. Run the export elasticsearch